oVirt/ovirt-site/source/feature/ui.html.md

 5. Click on the link for the extra information on backup options.
 6.  **Expected Results 2**: The detailed backup options page is opened in a new browser tab/window.
 7. Close web-admin
-8. Change `BackupCheckPeriodInHours` to "-1", restart engine / reload configuration (if this configuration value is re-loadable - see [Features/ReloadableConfiguration](Features/ReloadableConfiguration))
+8. Change `BackupCheckPeriodInHours` to "-1", restart engine.
 9. Log into web-admin
 10. **Expected Results 3**: The "Configure" dialog should not be displayed.
 11. Go to the "Configure" dialog -> "Backup Status" section.
 12. **Expected Results 4**: Dialog should display same information as in "Expected Results 1".
 13. Close web-admin
-14. Change `BackupCheckPeriodInHours` to a value other than "-1", restart engine / reload configuration (if this configuration value is re-loadable)
+14. Change `BackupCheckPeriodInHours` to a value other than "-1", restart engine.
 15. Perform a files backup using the 'engine-backup' tool
 16. Log into web-admin
 17. **Expected Results 5**: The "Configure" dialog should be automatically displayed with information about the recent files backup as well as the missing engine data-base backup.